• Skip to primary navigation

 But after Sunday School the hosts usually invited the youth group and only a few close friends to stay for lunch.
 And we had a big cooked meal of meat and potatoes, etc.

 Friends that were invited to stay often offered to bring a cake or some other dessert along for the meal.
-And a lot of times we had cake, old-fashioned cornstarch pudding, and fruit salad for dessert.
+And a lot of times we had cake (such as chocolate cake or oatmeal cake), old-fashioned cornstarch pudding, and fruit salad for dessert.

-You can also make this cornstarch pudding to use in other recipes.
+You can also make this vanilla pudding from scratch to use in other recipes.
 A lot of delicious desserts ask for instant pudding, which is so quick and easy to make.

-But what if you wanted to make something and you don't have instant pudding in your pantry?
-You could make your own pudding to use.
+But what if you wanted to make something and you didn't have instant pudding in your pantry?
+You can make your own pudding to use.

 Our youth group ate a lot of meals together, and sometimes one person would plan the meal and ask everyone to bring a dish.
 One dessert we had a lot was homemade éclair cake.
 It has several layers of pudding with graham crackers.